 - The lumen airflow promotes the movement of air through the endoscope’s channel.

 The new MASS™ truAIR™ Endoscope Drying Cabinet is engineered to provide HEPA-filtered, pressurized airflow that circulates in the cabinet while filtered air under pressure flows continually through each endoscope’s lumen.
 This MASS™ proprietary system’s design achieves these standards4,5 at an unprecedented value, enabling facilities to meet higher standards and provide their patients with the next generation of endoscope storage.

 - Each connection continually blows dried, pressurized air through the endoscope’s channels, promoting complete dryness in the scope’s lumen.

 - Scopes hang vertically, meeting the requirements of The Joint Commission1 and most endoscope manufacturers’ instructions for use.2,5

-- The MASS™ truAIR™ Drying Cabinet is carefuly engineered to be fully compliant with The Joint Commission, AORN, SGNA, manufacturers’ IFUs, and other standards and guidelines.1-5
+- The MASS™ truAIR™ Endoscope Drying Cabinet is carefully engineered to be fully compliant with The Joint Commission, AORN, SGNA, manufacturers’ IFUs, and other standards and guidelines.1-5

 - Our cabinet is now available at an unprecedented value.